-Chinatown is a small historic neighborhood east of downtown Washington DC.
+Chinatown is a tiny neighborhood east of downtown Washington DC.
 It is known for its annual Chinese New Year Parade which features the traditional Chinese Dragon Dance, Kung Fu demonstrations, and live music.
-Chinatown is also home to Chinese and Asian restaurants, most of which are owned by Chinese American families.
+Chinatown is also home to Chinese and Asian restaurants.

 When you arrive to Chinatown, the first thing that you will notice is the Friendship Arch, a traditional Chinese gate at the intersection of H and 7th Streets.
 Designed by local architect Alfed H. Liu in 1986, the Friendship Arch celebrates the friendship between the cities of Washington DC and Beijing.
 At night, the lights and scene have transformed the neighborhood into a mini Times Square.
 Smaller than New York's Chinatown, DC's version is easily walked in 10 minutes.